 - Visit museums and science fairs

-- Watch edutainment TV shows like SciGirls Seven for the younger ones and Mythbusters for the older ones.
+- Watch entertainment TV shows like SciGirls Seven for the younger ones and Mythbusters for the older ones

-Ultimately, The best approach for effectively fostering STEM learning at home is to learn together and to be engaged.
-If your child’s school has adopted STEM, talk to your child’s teachers and ask for more information about what they are learning and suggestions on how you can help reinforce it.
-As your smart girl gets older, you can help her find local mentors in her area of interest to connect her to.
+Ultimately, the best approach for effectively fostering STEM learning at home is to be engaged and learn together.
+If your child’s school has adopted STEM, talk to your child’s teachers and ask for more information about what they are learning and how you can help reinforce it.
+As your smart girl gets older, you can help connect her to local mentors in her area of interest.

-Don’t get intimated by your lack of familiarity with STEM subjects; STEM learning lends itself to experimentation and discovery that don’t require you to be the expert.
-You will find yourself creating many memorable moments with you daughter while you are both learning new skills; a winning proposition for both you and your smart girl!
+Don’t get intimidated by your lack of familiarity with STEM subjects; STEM learning lends itself to experimentation and discovery that doesn’t require you to be the expert.
+You will find yourself creating many memories with your daughter while you are both learning new skills – a winning proposition for both you and your smart girl!